60PaulGoreGarden/GardenWebsite/index.md

 Members need to fill out and completed the [garden contract](2018-contract.pdf).

-People wishing to join the garden can joing the waiting list here -- TBD.

 ### Compost Guidelines

 Please keep invasives out of the compost.
 Now is a great time to remove any sprouting Star of Bethleham.

-A more complete list of invasives is coming along with pictures.
+The six worst invasive offenders are:

 * Spider Wort.
 * Star of Bethlehem.